 If you need assistance dispensing medication, maintaining your relatives’ daily hygiene, or any other task that goes with round-the-clock caregiving, you might consider getting professional assistance.

-Say they take too many pills to keep track of, you may need a visiting nurse to make sure everything is being taken appropriately.
+Say they take too many pills to keep track of.
+You may need a visiting nurse to ensure everything is being taken appropriately.
 If you want someone with medical training to be on hand because your family member has special medical needs, having a professional caregiver can make all the difference.

-There are all different kinds of arrangements, depending on what works best for your family and your budget.
+There are different arrangements, depending on what works best for your family and your budget, there are different arrangements.
 These helpful tips can help you determine what level of care is most appropriate for you.

 If you need more help, you can even find people who will spend the night at your house, so they can take care of anything that happens at night and give you a chance to rest.